Budget Architect overview

 The Budget Architect application provides data transfer capabilities between your budget application and your Lawson Business Management System (BMS) databases.

-Budget Architect takes the budget application's point of view when using the terms import and export.
+Budget Architect takes the budget application's perspective when using the terms import and export.
 For example, if you use the Hyperion Pillar application, then importing refers to the process of transferring data from Lawson to the Pillar application.
 Exporting refers to the process of transferring budgets from the Pillar application to Lawson.

-The Budget Architect application allows a budget administrator to interface information from Lawson's Business Management System to a budget application (such as Hyperion Solutions Pillar application).
+You can use the Budget Architect application to enable a budget administrator to interface information from Lawson's Business Management System to a budget application such as Hyperion Solutions Pillar application.
 Budget Architect can bring budget data from the budget application back to the Lawson Business Management System.

 This diagram shows the primary steps in the enterprise budgeting process: